FilOzone/filecoin-services-payments/SPEC.md

 To recap from the README the Streaming Lockup are funds that must be locked to cover a rail's `lockupPeriod` (for motivation see the README).
 Internally the payments contract does not consistently organize this bucket of funds separately but sometimes mixes it in with its accounting for fixed lockup.
 The accounting for approval and accounts *mixes buckets* while rail accounting keeps them separate. `lockupAllowance` and `lockupCurrent` both track one number that is a sum of streaming lockups for rate requirements and fixed lockup for one time payment coverage.

 As an example of how this manifests itself consider a call to `modifyRailPayment` increasing the payment rate of a rail.
 For this operation to go through not only does the `rateAllowance` need to be high enough for the operator increase its rate usage, the `lockupAllowance` must also be high enough to cover the new component of streaming lockup.

+A more subtle manifestation of this mixing is on display with the contract's restriction of lockup modification on terminated rails.
+For technical reasons there is a possible delay between streaming lockup release and `lockupAllownace` reduction.
+And with mixing of buckets this would open the operator to making extra one time payments using the portion of the allowance reserved for the streaming lockup.

 ### Invariants are Enforced Eagerly